sumanthpalliboina/TodoAppAndroid/README.md

-6)Screenshots and screen record is prevented 7)Implemented splash activity with post delayed of Handler(Looper.getMainLooper()) 8)Implemented enter ans exit trasition enimation for activity
+6)Screenshots and screen record is prevented 7)Implemented splash activity with post delayed of Handler(Looper.getMainLooper()) 8)Implemented enter ans exit trasition enimation for activity 9)WELECOME page after splash to tell the user about main app features with slide fragments using FragmentStateAdapter for view pager adapter